-As a match between coaching style and client needs is essential for client success, this article will highlight some of the major types of coaching approaches.
+A match between coaching style and client needs is essential for client success, and this article will highlight some of the major types of coaching approaches.
 In doing so, individuals and organizations seeking a life or leadership coach will be better able to find the right person for the job.

 You can download the free PDF here.